Obama budget makes cybersecurity a growing U.S. priority

 "Lock your doors," Air Force General Robert Kehler told space and cyber industry executives at a conference in Colorado on Tuesday.
 "Someone from halfway around the world is trying to get into your network looking to steal what you are developing."

-The Pentagon said the spending would be used to beef up U.S. defences against increasing cyber attacks, as well as boosting its offensive capabilities.
+The Pentagon said the spending would be used to beef up U.S. defenses against increasing cyber attacks, as well as boosting its offensive capabilities.

 The Stuxnet computer virus, which was discovered in 2010 after it was used to attack a uranium enrichment facility in Iran, is widely believed to have been developed by the United States and Israel.